- back to top

 Serving individual children and sibling groups, Palmer Home for Children provides a family and community to children in need regardless of race, gender or background.

-Palmer Home provides superior residential care for children while introducing the love of God through our service to each individual child.
+Palmer Home provides superior care for children while introducing the love of God through our service to each individual child.

 Whole Child Initiative